 If Ben Franklin were alive today, his famous quote would read something like this, “In this world, nothing can be said to be certain except death and taxes and cloud software.”
 The world of contact center solutions is just a microcosm of the myriad of software applications used by enterprises moving inexorably to a Software as a Service (SaaS) model in the public cloud.
 Most industry leaders agree that their software will eventually reside in the cloud, but what’s the state of the cloud contact center right now?

 Paul Stockford, Chief Analyst at Saddletree Research has recently completed a survey of 143 contact center managers and executives regarding their opinions and preferences on a wide range of topics, and some of his key findings about cloud contact centers were revealed in a recent webinar co-sponsored by Aspect.
 Based upon the trend in responses to his yearly survey, Stockford is predicting that 58% of contact centers that are now completely on-premises will move to the cloud by 2020.
-Even more interesting is the fact that the contact center application most likely to transition to the cloud in 2018 is … Workforce Management.
+Even more interesting is the fact that the contact center application most likely to transition to the cloud is… Workforce Management.

 Workforce Management (WFM) software is one of the fundamental building blocks of an efficiently operating contact center, but why are contact centers focused on deploying WFM in the cloud over all the other possibilities?
 Well, it’s all very logical when you consider the fact that many contact centers are already sold on the advantages of the cloud and the fact that WFM has a certain amount of autonomy compared to other core contact center software.